Azure/iot-edge-v1/samples/azure_functions_sample/README.md

 ```
 azure_functions_sample (or azure_functions_sample.exe) <path to your json file>
 ```
-*If you are running on windows (Visual Studio) you can set the azure_functions_sample as a startup project and put the path to the Json file under Debug Property and hit Run.
+>Note: If you are running on windows (Visual Studio) you can set the azure_functions_sample as a startup project and put the path to the Json file under `Properties->Debugging->Command Arguments` and hit Run.

 The result will be:
 Info: Request Sent to Function Succesfully.
 Response from Functions: "Hello myGatewayDevice"